Alter Bridge: 2019–2021: Walk the Sky

-2022–present: Pawns & Kings
+2022–2024: Pawns & Kings

-In an interview with the 97.7 QLZ radio station, Mark Tremonti revealed that Alter Bridge's seventh studio album will be called, Pawns & Kings, and is planned to be released on October 14, 2022.
+In an interview with the 97.7 QLZ radio station, Mark Tremonti revealed that Alter Bridge's seventh studio album would be called, Pawns & Kings.
+It was released on October 14, 2022.

 In an interview with Ian Danter of Planet Rocks, Tremonti spoke about the seventh album.
 "We are very proud of it", He said, "Our producer is absolutely in love with the record.
 I think if you're a fan of Alter Bridge, you will dig this record.
 We are very happy with it."
 Tremonti was then asked about if there will be heavy riffs in the new album with him responding, "There are some heavy riffs on there.
 And it's funny because the heaviest riffs on the record are from Myles Kennedy."

-On July 18, 2022 the lead single, "Pawns & Kings", was released with the follow-up single, "Silver Tongue", released on August 1, 2022.
+On July 18, 2022, the lead single, "Pawns & Kings", was released with the follow-up single, "Silver Tongue", released on August 1, 2022.

+2025–present: Self-titled album

+On July 15, 2025, the band announced their upcoming self-titled eighth studio album.
+The album is scheduled for release on January 9, 2026.

 Musical style

 Alter Bridge's music is often characterized and described as "heavy, yet melodic."
-Their music has been listed under several genres including hard rock, heavy metal, alternative metal, post-grunge, progressive metal, and alternative rock, with elements of progressive rock, thrash metal, and classic rock.
+Their music has been listed under several genres including hard rock, heavy metal, alternative metal, progressive metal, alternative rock, and post-grunge, with elements of progressive rock, thrash metal, and classic rock.

 Alter Bridge's music is co-written by Kennedy and Tremonti and arranged by Alter Bridge; the band's lyrics are written primarily by Kennedy, although Tremonti wrote most of the lyrics and all of the music on One Day Remains.
 The lyrics on the first two Alter Bridge albums mainly touch on hope and overcoming regret, sadness, grief, loneliness, pain, and addiction.
 The subject matter on their third release, AB III, is noticeably darker, with lyrical themes mostly based on struggling with faith and a loss of innocence.

 Often recognized for their live performances, the band generally does not perform in larger venues such as arenas and amphitheaters outside of the UK.
 Instead, they regularly play smaller venues such as House of Blues, as was their intention from the start.
 Myles Kennedy said in an interview with Artistdirect, "We're definitely a live band.
 That's what it's all about for us.
 We make records so we can go out and play for people."
 The band has been joined on stage by several surprise guests, including Slash, Paul Reed Smith, Wolfgang Van Halen, and Eric Friedman, and several other notable musicians, such as Eddie Van Halen, Jimmy Page, and John Paul Jones, have been reported to have attended an Alter Bridge concert.
 Alter Bridge's live performances are generally praised.